Jan Howard: 1973–2019: New directions and slowing down

-In the early 1980s, record producer and friend Pete Drake asked Howard to be part of a new album series he was producing for Grand Ole Opry members.
-She agreed to the project and collaborated with Drake on her next studio album.
-Titled Stars of the Grand Ole Opry, the album was released by First Generation Records in April 1981.
-It contained re-recorded versions of Howard's hits and several new tracks.
-Howard continued recording during the decade.
-Her next studio album was released on AVI Records in 1983 called Tainted Love.
-The album's title track was a cover of the hit originally written by Ed Cobb.
-Cobb also shared production credits on the album's release.
+Howard was then approached by Pete Drake to be part of a veteran's era album project called Stars of the Grand Ole Opry.
+Her studio album was released by the First Generation label in 1981 featuring new songs and re-recordings of her most popular tunes.
+Her next studio album was released in 1983 on AVI Records in 1983 called Tainted Love.
+The title track was a cover of the Soft Cell pop single.
+Billboard found Howard did a "creditable job" on the song and called the album "a series of moving performances".
 In 1985, Howard was part of a joint venture between MCA and Dot Records, which included several other veteran artists.
 From the venture, a self-titled studio album was released in 1985.
 Produced by Billy Strange, it was Howard's last studio release.

 In the 1990s, Howard slowed down her singing career.
 Howard spoke of her career slow down and her continued passion for singing in her autobiography: "I love to sing and hope that, for a long time to come, God will give me the opportunity to do so.
 And when he tells me to quit, I hope I have the sense to follow His advice."
-While working occasionally, she mainly did performances as part of the Grand Ole Opry cast.
+She mainly did performances as part of the Grand Ole Opry cast along with occasional shows.
 In the 2000s, Howard was inducted into the Missouri Country Music Hall of Fame and released a boxed set of her recorded material.
 She has since appeared on albums by other artists.
 In 2007, she recorded a duet with Bill Anderson and Vince Gill for Anderson's studio release, Whisperin' Bluegrass.
 In 2017, Howard and Jessi Colter appeared on Jeannie Seely's studio album Written in Song, singing on the track "We're Still Hangin' in There, Ain't We Jessi".
 In 2019, she celebrated her 90th birthday at the Opry, making her the show's oldest living member.